llkongs/AutoCodex/SPEC.md

   or projects/myproj-2 if it already exists.
 - AC3: The created project folder can run `bash scripts/tick.sh` without tripping the template guard.
+- AC4: When STATE.json is INTAKE_READY, running `bash scripts/tick.sh` starts
+  intake and ends with STATE.json set to SPEC_READY.

 ## Notes
 - The root repo remains a template and can host multiple projects in projects/.